crimson9715/Vessel-Tactics-Plus/mod/read_me.txt

 q: what do I need to use to use the mod?
 a: assuming you aren't trying to build it yourself and you installed the pre-packaged version of the mod, you shouldn't need to do anything since the extras folder is supplementary for cool extra stuff

-q: I don't want to use the pre-packaged version of the mod!!!
+q: I don't want to use the pre-packaged version of the mod, how do I compile it myself!!!
 a: you can manually go through the files and replace them yourself, you only technically need the file here to use the mod: https://github.com/crimson9715/Vessel-Tactics-Plus/blob/main/mod/mod%20contents/Vessel%20Tactics_Data/Managed/Assembly-CSharp.dll
 I also suggest installing the speech files here to make custom speech show up https://github.com/crimson9715/Vessel-Tactics-Plus/tree/main/mod/mod%20contents/Vessel%20Tactics_Data/StreamingAssets/Speech